relaypro/relay-js/README.md

 ### Set port by environment variable

-By default, relay-js SDK will attempt to open a WebSocket port on `8080`.
+By default, relay-js SDK will attempt to open a WebSocket port listener on `8080`.
 This can configured in several ways.
 If your deployment environment allows configuring a port through an environment variable, you can set the port with `PORT`.
 For instance, the following will change the port the SDK